IPACbr/IPACbr/README.md

 - 👋 Hi, I’m @IPACbr
 - 👀 I’m interested in work with another country people (I'm from Brazil :D).
-- 🌱 I’m currently learning programming in general, after 3 years trying to start learning, I finally started!
+- 🌱 I’m currently learning programming in general, after 3 years trying to start learning, I finally doing that!
 - 💞️ I’m looking to collaborate on any projects where I can learn new things.
 - 📫 How to reach me?
 Twitter (https://twitter.com/CaVi_RJ) and Discord (D&A#3568)...